batmen-lab/PLMCaliper/README.md

 src/analysis/
 ```

 Each subdirectory corresponds to an experiment reported in the paper.
+To save computation time, precomputed PLM-based search scores and calibration files are available for download from [Hugging Face](https://huggingface.co/datasets/yifanyang993/PLMCaliper).

 ---